whensbrunch/awesome-deepbio/README.md

   - common research avenues:
       - brain decoding (behavior, emotion)
       - anamoly classification (Alzheimer's, seizures, sleep stage)

+We further break things down by classifying papers based on the architecture of the network used (deep neural networks, convolutional neural networks, recurrent neural networks, and emergent architectures).
+As one might expect, there are definitely strong correlations between the domains and architectures (e.g. high prevalence of CNNs in biomedical imaging).
+We're also beginning to see generative adversial networks start to take hold in the literature, although for now we will classify them under "emergent architectures".

 ## Table of contents